 The Zeb g41 is a network device manufactured by Zebronics.
 Issues like weak Wi-Fi signal, slow DNS lookup, duplicate IP addresses, slow network and excessive CPU usage can be solved by updating this driver.
 Our archive contains Windows 7 drivers that support this device.
 Windows Vista and Windows XP are also supported.
-This driver is highly rated (4.5 out of 5 stars) with over 161,775 downloads.
+This driver is highly rated (4 out of 5 stars) with over 16,124 downloads.
 Find the best version below that matches your operating system.
-We use the latest anti-virus and anti-malware technology to make downloading safe and worry-free.
+The DriverGuide download archive is scanned regularly using the latest anti-virus and anti-malware software.

 |Zebronics Zeb g41 Driver Update Utility||Install the driver automatically|